 Sergeant William Pyers, father of Company C Field Musician Samuel H. Pyers and the very same gallant Sunbury Guarsdsman wounded while protecting the colors at Pleasant Hill, also departed from the field of battle forever at Cedar Creek.

-Captain Daniel Oyster was also wounded again.
-Corporal William F. Finck and Privates George P. Blain, Perry Colvin, Jesse Green, George D. John, Isaac Kramer, William Michael, Richard O’Rourke, Henry A. Shiffin, John Sunker, Joseph Walters, and David Weikle also were wounded.
+Corporal William F. Finck and Privates George P. Blain, Perry Colvin, Jesse Green, George D. John, Isaac Kramer, William Michael, Richard O’Rourke, Henry A. Shiffin, John Sunker, Joseph Walters, and David Weikle were all wounded in action, as was Captain Daniel Oyster, who sustained a gunshot wound to his other shoulder.

 Private Charles F. Stewart was captured during the Battle of Cedar Creek on 19 October, but was eventually released on 4 March 1865.
 Private Martin M. Berger was not as fortunate; he died less than three months later at the Confederate prison camp in Salisbury, North Carolina on 6 January 1865.